(Re)in Summary

 “There are a couple challenges that we face.
 The first thing is to design a proper treatment?
 We do not have a kind of the proper measurement, and the number two is in terms of the risk model.
 We do not have experts to do this kind of thing in Thailand and we lack data collection facilities,” he told the panel.

-Damrongsiri said the political optics of a product was slow to pay out complicated parametric insurance in the eyes of lawmakers.
+Damrongsiri said the political optics around the risk of a delayed payout complicated parametric insurance in the eyes of lawmakers.

 “And if we pay the claims only a little bit late, especially for the low earners, or the farmers, after a couple days, you see them protest in front of the Government House.
 And the government doesn’t like that kind of thing to happen.
 We are still exploring the concept of parametrics in Thailand, but so far, we do not have the capability,” he said.